Experimental prospects for quantum decoherence measurements at colliders: Introduction

-In this framework, interactions with unobserved environmental degrees of freedom lead to decoherence and can reduce entanglement.
-Information initially encoded in the subsystem is transferred to the environment, and the reduced density matrix of the subsystem becomes mixed.
-In collider physics, final-state radiation (FSR) provides a natural realization of such an environment, since emitted quanta can carry away coherence from the spin system under study~\cite{Zeh:1970zz,Schlosshauer:2003zy}.
-Recent collider measurements have established that top-quark pairs produced at the LHC can be entangled~\cite{Afik:2020onf,ATLAS:2023fsd}, and other reactions at high-energy colliders are now being explored from this perspective~\footnote{In this paper, we work within quantum mechanics, hence the arguments of Refs.~\cite{Abel:1992kz,Bechtle:2025ugc} do not apply to our interpretation.},\cite{Severi:2021cnj,Afik:2022kwm,Aoude:2022imd,Aguilar-Saavedra:2022uye,Fabbrichesi:2022ovb,Afik:2022dgh,Severi:2022qjy,Dong:2023xiw,Aguilar-Saavedra:2023hss,Cheng:2023qmz,Maltoni:2024tul,Aguilar-Saavedra:2024hwd,Maltoni:2024csn,White:2024nuc,Cheng:2024btk,Altomonte:2024upf,Han:2024ugl,Aoude:2025jzc,Barr:2021zcp,Ashby-Pickering:2022umy,Aguilar-Saavedra:2022mpg,Aoude:2023hxv,Barr:2024djo,Bernal:2023ruk,DelGratta:2025qyp,Goncalves:2025mvl,Goncalves:2025xer,Aguilar-Saavedra:2026wuq,Fang:2026ddi}.
+Recent collider measurements have established that top-quark pairs produced at the LHC can be entangled~\cite{Afik:2020onf,ATLAS:2023fsd,CMS:2024pts}.
+Recently, evidence for entanglement in Higgs boson decays was reported by the LHC experiments~\cite{ATLAS:2026hye}.
+Many other reactions at high-energy colliders are being explored from this perspective~\footnote{In this paper, we work within quantum mechanics, hence the arguments of Refs.~\cite{Abel:1992kz,Bechtle:2025ugc} do not apply to our interpretation.},\cite{Severi:2021cnj,Afik:2022kwm,Aoude:2022imd,Aguilar-Saavedra:2022uye,Fabbrichesi:2022ovb,Afik:2022dgh,Severi:2022qjy,Dong:2023xiw,Aguilar-Saavedra:2023hss,Cheng:2023qmz,Maltoni:2024tul,Aguilar-Saavedra:2024hwd,Maltoni:2024csn,White:2024nuc,Cheng:2024btk,Altomonte:2024upf,Han:2024ugl,Aoude:2025jzc,Barr:2021zcp,Ashby-Pickering:2022umy,Aguilar-Saavedra:2022mpg,Aoude:2023hxv,Barr:2024djo,Bernal:2023ruk,DelGratta:2025qyp,Goncalves:2025mvl,Goncalves:2025xer,Aguilar-Saavedra:2026wuq,Fang:2026ddi}.
 The wide range of accessible final states and event topologies opens new opportunities to study quantum correlations in high-energy processes.
+In collider physics, final-state radiation (FSR) provides a natural place to study the interaction with additional degrees of freedom and decoherence, since the emitted quanta can carry away coherence from the spin system under study.
 So far, however, most collider analyses have neglected the impact of radiation on these correlations.
 In Ref.~\cite{Aoude:2025ovu}, the effects of radiation-induced decoherence at colliders were formalized and the associated loss of entanglement was computed.
 These ideas were subsequently applied to highly energetic final-state particles and further developed in Ref.~\cite{Gu:2025ijz}.